About Pier-Luc Bonneville and this blog

 My name is Pier-Luc Bonneville nevertheless you can call me PL.

 I’m an experienced software developer with over 15 years of full-stack experience, predominantly in ASP.NET using C#.

 For the first 7 years of my career, I worked in various positions, from learning about ships and inspections, trains, and the mysterious world of Corporate Services, I adapted my skills as a developer always working on custom-built .NET applications.

 Seven being a lucky number for some, I decided to take on a new opportunity: That of redesigning and migrating a corporate web site.
-After much research, I opted for the open source .NET (Umbraco) web content management system.
+After much research, I opted for Umbraco, an open source .NET web content management system.

 Outside of coding…